the-jcksn/extract0r/README.md

 Currently has 5 options:

-1) Extract unique email addresses from any file.
+1) Extract unique email addresses from any standard text file.
 2) Extracting IP addresses from nmap output files created with the -oN switch during scan.
 Saves the list of IP addresses in newly created file for further use.
 Can exclude certain IP addresses from the output on request.
 3)  Extracts LM hashes from windows sam files.
 Saves the list of LM hashes in a newly created file for further use.
 4)  Extracts usernames from windows sam files.
 Removes the duplicates and saves the list in a newly created file for further use.